kenballus/ptracer/README.md

 ```
 This indicates that the traced program (`./target`, with arguments `hello` and `ptracer`) is running and paused just before executing its first instruction, `push 0x14`.

-3. Press enter.
+3. Press enter to single-step.
 You should now see something like this:
 ```
 ╔══════════════════════════════╗
 ║    rax: 0x0000000000000000   ║